synergistic-silobusters/flintandsteel/README.md

 In order to run the server in production mode, you need to have access to the company network for LDAP purposes.
 You also need to create  `server\secrets\ldapAuth.js` which will hold the credentials needed to bind to the LDAP server.
 Lastly, you will need to have certificates to run HTTPS.
 Please look up self-signed certificates in order to properly set up the production environment, or obtain certificates from a trusted Certificate Authority.

 Any changes to the code while the server is running will result in a server restart.
-However, this ***DOES NOT*** automatically re-run client tests or JavaScript analysis commands, so be sure to run them yourself before submitting a PR.
+However, this **DOES NOT** automatically re-run client tests or JavaScript analysis commands, so be sure to run them yourself before submitting a PR.

+`gulp start:test` will run the server in the test environment.
+This is identical to `dev`, but it uses a hard-coded port number of `7357` and does not generate data.

 ### Testing